headertag/redash-mcp/README.md

 Optional variables:
 - `REDASH_TIMEOUT`: Timeout for API requests in milliseconds (default: 30000)
 - `REDASH_MAX_RESULTS`: Maximum number of results to return (default: 1000)
+- `PORT`: Run the server over HTTP using SSE on the specified port instead of STDIO

 ## Installation